Stephen Colbert: The Dana Carvey Show (1996)

-Following the cancelation of Exit 57, Colbert worked for six months as a cast member and writer on The Dana Carvey Show, alongside former Second City castmate Steve Carell, and also Robert Smigel, Charlie Kaufman, Louis C.K., and Dino Stamatopoulos, among others.
+Following the cancelation of Exit 57, Colbert worked for six months as a cast member and writer on The Dana Carvey Show, alongside former Second City castmate Steve Carell, and also Smigel, Charlie Kaufman, Louis C.K., and Dino Stamatopoulos, among others.
 The series, described by one reviewer as "kamikaze satire" in "borderline-questionable taste", had sponsors pull out after its first episode aired and was canceled after seven episodes.
-Colbert then worked briefly as a freelance writer for Saturday Night Live with Robert Smigel.
+Colbert then worked briefly as a freelance writer for Saturday Night Live with Smigel, after unsuccessfully auditioning for a second time.
 Smigel brought his animated sketch, The Ambiguously Gay Duo, to SNL from The Dana Carvey Show; Colbert provided the voice of Ace on both series, opposite Steve Carell as Gary.
-Needing money, he also worked as a script consultant for VH1 and MTV, before taking a job filming humorous correspondent segments for Good Morning America.
+Needing money, he also worked as a script consultant, for VH1 and MTV, and applied to be a writer on the Late Show with David Letterman, alongside his writing partner Paul Dinello, before taking a job filming humorous correspondent segments for Good Morning America.
 Only two of the segments he proposed were ever produced and only one aired, but the job led his agent to refer him to The Daily Show's producer, Madeline Smithberg, who hired Colbert on a trial basis in 1997.